Dennis Rickman: Storylines

 After much insistence from Sharon, they prepare to leave on New Year's Eve to start a new life in the United States.
 Sharon does not tell Dennis that Johnny has threatened to kill him, but she confides in Phil, who then uses Dennis as a weapon against Johnny, who is also an enemy of his.
-Phil tells Dennis about Johnny threatening Sharon and also that Johnny had murdered his friend Andy.
+Phil tells Dennis about Johnny threatening Sharon, and also that Johnny had murdered his friend Andy.
 Although Dennis knows what Phil is doing, he takes the bait anyway and beats Johnny to the brink of death.
 Johnny begs for help as he fears he is dying, so Dennis tosses him a mobile phone and says if he can reach it, he will live.
 Johnny is able to reach the phone and instead of calling for medical assistance, he contacts a henchman to murder Dennis as revenge for his beating.

-After cleaning his hands of Johnny's blood, Dennis makes his way towards the Albert Square Gardens where the locals are setting up fireworks ready to welcome in 2006.
+After cleaning his hands of Johnny's blood, Dennis makes his way towards the Albert Square gardens, where the locals are setting up fireworks ready to welcome in 2006.
 As he and Sharon lock eyes, Dennis is stabbed in the chest by a mysterious passer-by and collapses.
 He dies in Sharon's arms seconds into the new year.
-His last words are "we did it" in reference to their unborn son, who was born six months later and named Dennis "Denny" in honor of his father.
+His last words are "we did it" in reference to their unborn son, who is born six months later and named Dennis "Denny" in honour of his father.
 It is later revealed that Dennis was stabbed by Johnny's henchman Danny Moon (Jake Maskall) on the night of his murder.
 Towards the end of March 2006, Phil and Grant confront Johnny in their bid to get justice for Sharon by avenging Dennis's death.
-The brothers are nearly killed when Johnny captures the two and orders Danny to kill them, but Phil and Grant are saved when Danny is shot dead by his brother Jake (Joel Beckett) - who merely attempted to stop Danny, thus partly avenging Dennis in the process.
-As Phil and Grant use this opportunity to race back to Johnny's house, Ruby learns that her father is responsible for Dennis's murder and calls the police about her father's actions - threatening to disown him unless he turns himself in.
+The brothers are nearly killed when Johnny captures the two and orders Danny to kill them, but Phil and Grant are saved when Danny is shot dead by his brother Jake (Joel Beckett), who merely attempted to stop Danny, thus partly avenging Dennis's death in the process.
+As Phil and Grant use this opportunity to race back to Johnny's house, Ruby learns that her father is responsible for Dennis's murder and calls the police about her father's actions, threatening to disown him unless he turns himself in.
 Johnny ultimately relents at his daughter's urging and when the police arrive, he admits to murdering killing Andy and ordering the murder of Dennis, along with his other criminal activities.
-Seven months later, Johnny dies in hospital after suffering a heart attack in prison, which struck him down when he was attempting to order the death of Ruby's boyfriend Sean Slater (Robert Kazinsky) upon discovering his plan to extract their assets - the result of which ultimately avenges Dennis's death.
+Seven months later, Johnny dies in hospital after suffering a heart attack in prison, which struck him down when he was attempting to order the death of Ruby's boyfriend Sean Slater (Robert Kazinsky), upon discovering his plan to extract their assets, the result of which ultimately avenges Dennis's death.
 This plan, however, fails to materialise and Sean escapes intact.